joslamb/DocBot/README.md

 ## Testing with Postman

 Currently, this development version uses Spanish language with medical technical terms.
-You can customize the intentions in the file intentions.json.
+You can customize the intentions in the file 'intentions.json' using REGEX.

 ```
 {